awsdocs/aws-cdk-guide/v2/resources.md

 ------

-Results of `Vpc.fromLookup()` are cached in the project's `cdk.context.json` file\. \(See [Runtime context](context.md)\.\) Commit this file to version control so that your app will continue to refer to the same Amazon VPC even if you later change the attributes of your VPCs in a way that would result in a different VPC being selected\.
-This is particularly important if you will be deploying the stack in an environment that does not have access to the AWS account that defines the VPC, such as [CDK Pipelines](cdk_pipeline.md)\.
+Results of `Vpc.fromLookup()` are cached in the project's `cdk.context.json` file\. \(See [Runtime context](context.md)\.\) Commit this file to version control so that your app will continue to refer to the same Amazon VPC\.
+This works even if you later change the attributes of your VPCs in a way that would result in a different VPC being selected\.
+This is particularly important if you're deploying the stack in an environment that doesn't have access to the AWS account that defines the VPC, such as [CDK Pipelines](cdk_pipeline.md)\.

 Although you can use an external resource anywhere you'd use a similar resource defined in your AWS CDK app, you cannot modify it\.
 For example, calling `addToResourcePolicy` \(Python: `add_to_resource_policy`\) on an external `s3.Bucket` does nothing\.

 ## Physical names<a name="resources_physical_names"></a>

-The logical names of resources in AWS CloudFormation are different from the names of resources that are shown in the AWS Management Console after AWS CloudFormation has deployed the resources\.
+The logical names of resources in AWS CloudFormation are different from the names of resources that are shown in the AWS Management Console after they're deployed by AWS CloudFormation\.
 The AWS CDK calls these final names *physical names*\.

 For example, AWS CloudFormation might create the Amazon S3 bucket with the logical ID **Stack2MyBucket4DD88B4F** from the previous example with the physical name **stack2mybucket4dd88b4f\-iuv1rbv9z3to**\.